 Click here to view admission requirements, admission cycles, and application deadlines.

 The CACREP Council accredits the Clinical Mental Health Counseling program, Addiction Counseling program, PhD in Counselor Education & Supervision, and the related Doctorate of Educational Leadership Online (EdD) Program.
 CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA) that accredits counselor-preparation graduate degree programs.
-University of the Cumberlands is one of the only higher education institutions to offer CACREP-accredited programs online.
+For more information, visit https://www.cacrep.org.

 CACREP Outcomes for the Department of Counseling at University of Cumberlands: